thenfour/WaveSabre/Docs/Composition.md

 - Tempo changes
 - Playback speeds
 - Panning (but use the Maj7 Width device if you need panning)
+- Automation methods aside from envelopes.
+For example automating a parameter via an LFO in the daw will be ignored.

 ## Composition - Ableton